kalw/hassio-addons-edge/README.md

 [![Discord][discord-shield]][discord]
 [![Community Forum][forum-shield]][forum]

 ## WARNING!
-THIS IS AN EDGE REPOSITORY
+THIS IS AN EDGE VERSION!

 This Home Assistant Add-ons repository contains edge builds of add-ons.
 Edge builds add-ons are based upon the latest development version.

 - They may not work at all.
 - They might stop working at any time.